cloudify-cosmo/cloudify-diamond-snmp-extension/README.md

 [An example blueprint](proxy_on_manager.yaml)

-Create a node of SNMPManagerProxy type.
-Next add relationships as described in SNMPProxy and SNMPManagerProxy paragraphs.
+Create a node of snmp_manager_proxy type.
+Next add relationships as described in snmp_proxy and snmp_manager_proxy paragraphs.

 SNMP Proxy on separate VMs
 --------------------------